Best Vaccination Schedule for Broiler and Layer Chickens

 The dry form and the diphtheric form attack the upper respiratory tract.

-The general symptoms for this include blindness, loss of appetite, facial swelling, reduced egg production, and a high death rate.
+The general symptoms of this include blindness, loss of appetite, facial swelling, reduced egg production, and a high death rate.

 Fowl pox is transmitted by vectors like mosquitoes, mites, and lice from one bird to another on the poultry farm.